digitalrebar/doc/workloads/kubernetes/README.rst

 Installation
 ------------

-Before running the steps below, you must complete the general workloads installation in :ref:`workloads_guide`.
+FIRST, you must complete the general workloads installation in :ref:`workloads_installation`.

-Install the Kubernetes workload, run the workload script:
+Next, Install the Kubernetes workload, run the workload script:

   ::